pzheng460/BidirectionalPathTracing/README.md

 This project is still under development.
 More features might be added in the future.
 And there might be still some bugs in the implementation of the BDPT algorithm.

 - In this project, I only consider the diffuse surface and reflection.
 Therefore, only Lambertian BRDF is used in the implementation.
 - In the standard path tracing algorithm, I use the Russian Roulette technique to terminate the path.
-However, in the BDPT algorithm, we use the path length to terminate the path and Russian Roulette is not taken into consideration in BDPT.
-Therefore, the path length should be set to a proper value to avoid the infinite loop.
+However, in the BDPT algorithm, I use the path length to terminate the path and Russian Roulette is not taken into consideration in BDPT.
-- In the standard path tracing algorithm, I sampled the light source to obtain the direct illumination.
-However, in the BDPT algorithm, I only consider the indirect illumination.
-Therefore, So, the results of standard path tracing might be better than those of some traditional implementations.
+- In the standard path tracing algorithm, I sampled the light source to obtain the direct illumination, which increase the probability of direct illumination.
+So, the results of standard path tracing might be better than those of some traditional implementations.

 ## References

 1. Veach E. "Robust Monte Carlo Methods for Light Transport Simulation," Ph.D. thesis, Stanford University Department of Computer Science, 1998.